beibei0611/webSciworkshop21/index.md

 ### WebSci'20 Workshop:
 ## Evolutionary thinking for the Web
 ---
 The Web has been the subject of compelling biological metaphors that liken it to an evolving ecosystem.
 Analogies of this kind could benefit from further theoretical and empirical examination.
 To address this, evolutionary and cognitive approaches provide not only a powerful theoretical framework, but also a heritage of robust analytic tools that help to quantify complex and subjective social and technological phenomena.
-The goal of this workshop will be to discuss how evolutionary approaches can inform our understanding of the Web at present, as well as methodological challenges and opportunities to shape its evolution into the future.

-This half-day workshop (hosted online by the [Web Science conference](https://websci20.webscience.org/)) features an extended panel session with speakers who have been pioneering work at the intersection of evolution and the Web.
+This half-day workshop (hosted online by the [Web Science conference](https://websci20.webscience.org/)) will feature an extended panel session with speakers who have been pioneering work at the intersection of evolution and the Web.
 The discussion will bring into conversation perspectives from evolutionary anthropology, cognitive sciences and engineering.
+Our goal will be to discuss how evolutionary approaches can inform our understanding of the Web at present, as well as methodological challenges and opportunities to shape its evolution into the future.

 ### Workshop date - July 7, 2020
-Provisional Programme (UK time):
+### Provisional Programme (UK time):
 14:00 – 14:10   Workshop line opens: dial in & introductions
 14:10 – 14:20   Welcome and introduction from the organisers
 14:20 – 15:50   Individual panel presentations and Q&A